 Our Manager has implemented various risk management procedures regarding portfolio management, counterparty exposure and financial position that involve close consultation with individuals responsible for those areas.
 While our Manager is responsible for our day-to-day risk management operations, our Board is responsible for overseeing enterprise-wide risks.
 Our Board uses its standing committees to monitor and address what may be within the scope of each committee's expertise or charter.
 For example, the Audit Committee oversees the financial statements, accounting and auditing functions.
 In addition to getting information from its committees, our Board also receives updates directly from our Manager.
-In this regard, Mr. Lown, due to his position as a director of our company and the President of both the Manager and our company, plays a particularly important role by communicating with our independent directors and keeping them updated on the important aspects of our operations.
+In this regard, Mr. Lown, due to his service as a director of our company and as our Chief Executive Officer and President, plays a particularly important role by communicating with our independent directors and keeping them updated on the important aspects of our operations.